Last Updated on August 11, 2022 by Paroma

 Disclaimer: This blog post may contains some affiliate links.
 Clicking on them to make a purchase may earn me a small commission at no extra cost to you for the product.
 Thank you for helping to support free content!

-I’ve often ranted in my previous posts about Sacramento (California’s capital city) which does not get as much love as the more glamorous coastal cousins like San Francisco or Los Angeles.
-Home to the largest number of farm to fork restaurants in the state and some envious street art, Sacramento is also located strategically in Northern California and is near to some of its most beautiful cities and attractions.
+Home to the largest number of farm to fork restaurants in the state and some envious street art, Sacramento is also located strategically in Northern California, is near to some of its most beautiful cities and attractions and is one of the easiest road trips from San Francisco.

-From lesser known small towns to more popular attractions, there are several interesting destinations near Sacramento that can be easily covered as day trips from the city.
+From lesser known small towns to more popular attractions, there are several Northern California day trips that can be easily covered from the city.
 Much like day trips from the Bay Area, these getaways from Sacramento are the perfect way to get a taste of the diversity that Northern California has to offer, especially this part of the state that is known for its verdant farmlands.

 Since day trips are best enjoyed with the least amount of driving involved, I have chosen almost all destinations that qualify as Sacramento day trips which are within driving time of 2 hours and under (one way, traffic conditions favoring), barring one which is the very last in this list (but also the most enchanting one that I simply could exclude).
 For each of these spots, I will provide several bucket list or itinerary ideas to fit in your day trip schedule.